ABDUL433/google-playstore-app-analysis-using-python-and-numpy-and-pandas/README.md

 I separted the apps size
-I find what function of apps most downloaded. create heat map,bar graph make to visualize.
+I find what function of apps most downloaded. create heat map,bar graph make to visualize. it is easy to analysis by apps download by people. i find the average rating for each app.